What is Enterprise SEO? A Marketer’s Guide to Search Optimization

 Another intersection of branding and SEO is in the area of reputation management.
 Online reputation management uses a combination of public relations and SEO principles to create positive content and push it onto the first page of search results.

-With reputation management, the effort is often on ranking multiple websites on the first page of Google for a set of branded keywords in order to influence public perception.
+With brand reputation management, the effort is often on ranking multiple websites on the first page of Google for a set of branded keywords in order to influence public perception.
 It’s a combination of PR tactics, such as earned media mentions, with more traditional content development and SEO techniques to push positive content higher in the Google SERPs.

 Paid search and display advertising

 Advertising is expensive, and once you stop running ads the corresponding traffic grinds to a halt.
 With Enterprise SEO working in tandem with paid search and display advertising, you can reduce your ad spend and CPA without hurting your overall performance.
-Ads become part of your marketing strategy rather than a necessity.
+Ads become part of your digital marketing plan rather than a necessity.
 You won’t rely so heavily on paid search, freeing up your budget while gaining real estate in the SERPs.

 Another benefit of combining SEO and paid search is that a strong organic search presence enhances the effectiveness of paid ads.
 The more coverage your brand has in the SERPs, the more that searchers will see you as the “go to” brand.
 As a result, they’re more likely to click on one of your listings on the page.